-Mark Your Landing Spot! is a blog designed to ignite your wanderlust and help you find your next adventure.
+Mark Your Landing Spot! is a blog designed to spark your wanderlust and help you find your next adventure — whether it’s a weekend trip or a slow journey through a far-off place.

 Firstly, after every trip, I often had to tell friends and acquaintances the same stories.
 Sharing advice, routes, and information about various places is more convenient on a website, and it’s always accessible.
 Secondly, I often forget details about my trips and end up spending a lot of time recalling them.
 This way, I can refer to my own website, where everything is documented in detail.